Leneshka/remoteDevSetup/README.md

-This remote machine may be ised with Drupal plugin from this [repo](https://github.com/Leneshka/DrupalDemoModule), see README for instructions.
+This remote machine may be used with Drupal plugin from this [repo](https://github.com/Leneshka/DrupalDemoModule), see README for instructions.

+**Troubleshooting**

+Please note that directories in `./codeSnifferStandard` other than `Drupal` block `phpcs` installation, so please delete them before restarting vagrant.